soufiene-slimi/laravel-form-template/README.md

 ## Usage

-First of all you don't need to import anything since the package provide and alias.
+First of all you don't need to import anything since the package provide an alias.

 ### Creating a new template